Madison Eagles: Return and various feuds (2012–2014)

-Second Shimmer Championship reign (2015–2016)
+Second Shimmer Championship reign and final SHIMMER appearances (2015–2018)

 On 18 October 2014, at Volume 67, Eagles, this time working as a face, returned after sustaining an arm injury and fought Nicole Matthews in a no countouts and no disqualifications match which ended in a draw.
 Later that night, at Volume 68, Eagles competed in a fatal four–way elimination match against Athena, Cheerleader Melissa and Nicole Matthews for the Shimmer Championship, which Mathews won with lastly eliminating Eagles, after a distraction provided by Matthews' tag team partner, Portia Perez, helped her hit Eagles with a fireball and win the title.
 The feud between the two continued on Volume 69, where Eagles attacked Matthews after her match with Evie.
 On 11 April 2015, at Volume 73, after a confrontion between Eagles and The Canadian NINJAs, Eagles defeated Perez in a number one contender's match, but went on to lose to Matthews in a title match on the next day at Volume 74.

 A few months later, on 10 October, during the tapings of Volume 76, Eagles unsuccessfully competed in a number one contender's battle royal when Matthews and Perez interfered.
 As a result, Eagles and Matthews faced off in a no disqualification match at Volume 77, with Eagles defeating Matthews to win the Shimmer Championship for the record–setting second time.
 The next night, at Volume 78, Eagles successfully retained her championship against Nicole Savoy.
 On 26 June 2016, Eagles lost the title to the returning Mercedes Martinez.